Getting Started Guide

 Keyboard Layout Support

-The input entered in the console depends on the keyboard language of your web browser, the keyboard language of the virtual machine, and whether the 'enforce keyboard' option on the left side of the screen is enabled.
-Below is a summary of the possible scenarios:
+Console input depends on your web browser's keyboard language, the virtual machine's keyboard language, and whether the 'enforce keyboard' option on the left side of the screen is enabled or not.
+Here is a summary of possible scenarios:

 |---|---|---|---|